firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 > If you need assistance to generate a mnemonic phrase, use this [resource](https://iancoleman.io/bip39/).

-### Step 6: Getting The ABIs
+### Step 6: Generating the ABIs

-The ABI file(s) must match your contract(s).
+You need the Application Binary Interface (ABI) of a smart contract allows it to communicate with external applications and other smart contracts.
+It translates high-level information into the bytecode that the EVM understands.

 Select one of the options below to obtain ABI files:

 - If you are building your own project, you will likely have access to your most current ABIs.
-- If you are building for a public project, download that project to your local machine and get the ABI by using [truffle compile](https://truffleframework.com/docs/truffle/overview).
+- If you are building for a public project, download that project to your local machine and get the ABI by using [Truffle compile](https://trufflesuite.com/docs/truffle/reference/configuration/#compiler-configuration).
-- You can also find the ABI on Etherscan, but this isn't always reliable, as the ABI that is uploaded there may be out of date.
+- You can also find the ABI on [Etherscan](https://docs.etherscan.io/api-endpoints/contracts), but this isn't always reliable, as the ABI that is uploaded there may be out of date.

-### Step 7: Compiling and Deploying a Smart Contract
+### Step 7: Compiling and deploying a smart contract

 Navigate to the project folder and run the appropriate script to compile and deploy a smart contract: